durbanlegend/thag_rs/README.md

 ## Platform Support
 This crate is designed to be cross-platform and supports MacOS, Linux and Windows.

-Currently tested on MacOS (M1) Sonoma, Zorin and (WSL2) Ubuntu, and Windows 11 PowerShell 5, CMD under Windows Terminal and Windows Console, and WSL2.
+### Currently tested on:
+* MacOS (M1) Sonoma and Sequoia
+* Linux: Zorin and (WSL2) Ubuntu
+* Windows 11:
+  - PowerShell 5 and 7
+  - CMD
+  - Windows Console
+  - Windows Terminal up to 1.22 Preview with OSC query support.
+  - WSL2

-GitHub Actions test each commit on `ubuntu-latest`, `macos-latest` and `windows-latest`.
+* GitHub Actions test each commit and PR on `ubuntu-latest`, `macos-latest` and `windows-latest`.

 ## Why "thag"?